jbean1597/PersonalPortfolio/DataAnalytics/Petro_Analysis/README.md

 * Very few data points had null values; dataset was relatively clean, though contained too many columns at first

 ## Exploratory Data Analysis
-Since this project was examining the relationship between variables present in this rock unit I decided a correlation matrix would be the best way to visualize a correlation between all the variables and identify important trends.
-Below is the correlation matrix produced from all the rotary sidewall cores(RSWC) and whole core(WC) samples in the wells.
+Since this project was examining the relationship between variables present in this rock unit, I decided a correlation matrix would be the best way to visualize a correlation between all the variables and identify important trends.
+Below is the correlation matrix produced from all the rotary sidewall cores (RSWC) and whole core (WC) samples in the wells.
 The green boxes correspond to relationships that I previously knew existed and were looking for while the blue boxes correspond with relationships we did not expect.

 #### Correlation Matrices
 <br>![](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/Petro_Analysis/images/ALL%20TRM%20Correlation%20Matrix%20Seaborn.PNG)